Settling into Kindy - tips for parents

-Education expert and author of ‘Your Child's First Year at School' (published by Early Childhood Australia) Jenni Connor has some valuable tips for parents to ensure the road into school is as bump-free as possible.
+Jenni Connor, education expert and author of ‘Your child's first year at school', offers some valuable tips for parents to ensure the road into school is as bump-free as possible.

 Your children are just about to step out of the warm embrace that is school holidays – with all its sleep-ins, later nights, playing at friends' houses and days at the beach – and into a new routine and a new environment.